Central Oklahoma Bronchos football: Blevins era (1958–1963)

+Following Hamilton's tough act, Coach Al Blevins managed to take the program to new heights.
+The Bronchos had three players, Ray Hayes, Bob Sams, and Jerry Perry drafted in the 1961 NFL draft.
+In 1961, Central State finished 9–1 and won its 20th conference championship.
+Their only blemish was a loss in the season finale to Panhandle A&M. CSC completed the season ranked ninth in the final NAIA poll.
+In 1962, Central State went a perfect 11–0, finished third in the final small college AP poll and defeated Lenoir–Rhyne 28–13 in the Camellia Bowl, en route to the programs first NAIA national championship.
+Blevins left CSC after the 1963 season, and later coached minor league football in Oklahoma City.
+Blevins finished his Broncho tenure with a 43–14–1 record.

 Ball era (1964–1976)

 In 1964, Phil Ball replaced Blevins as the Bronchos head coach.
-After a few rough seasons, including a 3–6–1 record in 1967 the Bronchos rebounded over the next few seasons and won the OCAC championship in 1972, and made the NAIA playoffs.
-In the final year of Ball's tenure Central State made a transition to the NCAA Division II level.
+After a few rough seasons, including a 3–6–1 record in 1967 the Bronchos rebounded over the next few seasons and won the OCC championship in 1972, and made the NAIA playoffs.
+The Bronchos left the reconstituted Oklahoma Intercollegiate Conference in 1976 and made a transition to the NCAA Division II level.
 He finished with an overall record of 82–42–6.